Rethinking the 60/40 portfolio

 - An accommodative Federal Reserve.
-Investors grew increasingly confident they could rely on a “Fed put”—central bank intervention aimed at ensuring liquidity in the financial system and containing market volatility.
-These actions led markets to believe the Fed would step in to limit damage during times of uncertainty.
+The market seemingly grew increasingly confident it could rely on a “Fed put”—central bank intervention aimed at ensuring liquidity in the financial system and containing market volatility.
+These actions appeared to lead markets to believe the Fed would step in to limit damage during times of uncertainty.

 A bumpy road ahead?